fotisj/pydelta/readme.txt

 put your files into a subdirectory called 'corpus' under the directory this script is living in.
 After the first run, you can use the file delta.ini to set most of the important variables.

+Thanks go to
+Thorsten Vitt for his help with profiling some critical parts and general improvements Allan Riddell for advise on matplotlib